-There are two situations where HMRC will expect and demand an immediate payment from you and these occur if:
+There are two situations where HMRC will expect and demand an immediate payment from you, and these will occur if:

-2) HMRC are not convinced you can get your tax payments up to date.
+- 2) HMRC is not convinced you can get your tax payments up to date.

 Either way, if you are running your own business, struggling to keep up with your finances owing to unpaid invoices and other cash flow problems, and suddenly faced with an immediate HMRC demand that could destroy everything you have worked so hard to achieve, then there could be an easy way out.
 A bridging loan secured against your property assets could be the perfect tool that will give you the time you need to get back on your feet and back in the red.

 By choosing to take out a short-term borrowing product in the form of a bridging loan, you can pay off your tax bill now and then pay off the bridging loan when you are in better financial shape further down the road.

 It is, however, important to remember that bridging loans are only intended as short-term products, so you will need to think about how you will pay the money back when the loan term is about to expire.

 In some cases, a bridging loan can be used as a speedily arranged, temporary fix until a more permanent funding solution is in place, such as a commercial remortgaging product or a second charge loan.
 Bridge financing is particularly useful in these situations, as most remortgaging and second-charge products take several weeks or months to arrange, which will not give you enough time to avoid enforcement action.